Tony Evers: 2022

 Evers sought reelection in 2022.
 His 2018 running mate, Lieutenant Governor Mandela Barnes, instead chose to run for U.S. Senate.
 In the August 2022 Democratic primary, Evers was unopposed and Brookfield-area state representative Sara Rodriguez was nominated as his running mate.
 Evers and Rodriguez prevailed in the general election, defeating the Republican ticket of Tim Michels and Roger Roth.

+2026

+In July 2025, Evers announced he would not run for reelection.

 Tenure

-After the 2018 election, the Republican-controlled Wisconsin Legislature met in a lame-duck session and, three weeks before Evers took office, passed legislation to reduce the powers of the incoming governor and attorney general.
-The legislature also enacted legislation to restrict voting rights, including limits on early voting in Wisconsin and restrictions on the use of student identification cards as acceptable identification for voters.
-Walker signed all the legislation into law, over Evers's strong objections.
-The move was "widely criticized as a power play" and challenged as unconstitutional in four lawsuits variously filed by Evers, other Wisconsin Democrats, and labor unions.
-The changes to Wisconsin voting laws were struck down by a federal court.
+Evers has extensively used his veto power, due to his opposition to the vast majority of the Republican-controlled Wisconsin Legislature's agenda.
+He has used his veto power more frequently than any governor in Wisconsin history, and has used line-item veto power to rewrite Republican-authored bills.

+Evers's vetoes have included laws related to election procedures, government powers during a pandemic, education, federal aid, redistricting, guns, police and crime, abortion, social welfare programs, and regulations and licensing.